wareya/warHUD-TF/readme.txt

 warHUD is a custom HUD modification for TF2, based on the legacy of RevanXP's HUD.
 Its main design goal show things as bluntly yet mellow as possible.
+That is, things should be obvious and easy to look for, but never annoy your attention.

 Install: